Here are our 21 ways to entertain kids in Tarifa (we added another one)!

 22km north of Tarifa sits an ancient Roman town near the beautiful beach of Bolonia.

-Its history lies in the trade routes serving between Europe and North Africa.
+Its history lies in the trade routes serving Europe and North Africa.
 The town’s strategic position on the coast made it a crucial point between the two continents.

 The ruins of Baelo Claudia, with its impressive temple, forum and basilica show how important the town was.